26 Aug 6 Powerful Financial Advice for Millennials (Pt 2 of 2)

 The beautiful thing about winning is the transformation that happens in the process.
 At some point, motivation becomes natural; it becomes a point of no return.

 Are you morphing into something greater, or are you staying the same?
 It’s your choice.

 Financial advice #4: Keep track of your expenses

 “Don’t spend it just because you earned it.” – Eric Thomas

 In the first part of this article, we talked about guarding your wealth.
-You have to understand something, there are lots of con artists in this world.
+You have to understand something.
+There are lots of con artists in this world.
 Be wary of “easy money” and “low-risk, high yield” sales pitch.
 Wisdom is profitable to direct – don’t be in a hurry to make any financial decision.
-Many a man have lost their fortunes because they didn’t take a moment to listen to the still small voice within.
+Many men have lost their fortunes because they didn’t take a moment to listen to the still small voice within.

 Moving on, it’s equally important that you keep track of your expenses.
 I know this for sure, spending money is easier than making it.
 If you want to 10X your wealth, you have to keep track of your expenses.

-I think we all need an understanding of numbers and how to manage them at the basic level.
-Tools like waveapps can also help you put your stuff together.
+We all need an understanding of numbers and how to manage them at the basic level.
+Tools like wave apps can help you put your stuff together.

 “Clothes make the man.
 Naked people have little or no influence on society.”– Mark Twain

 Appearance matters a lot!
 When you look good, you feel more confident, you smile more and look people in the eyes.
 When you look good, people take you more seriously.
 In short, there’s an emotional juice that comes from looking good.